Should Ministers Be Addressed with Titles?

 The legalistic religious leaders of Israel relished being referred to with an honorary title like “Rabbi,” which means ‘teacher’ (John 1:38).
 Jesus said this isn’t the way it’s supposed to be in the church because we “are all brothers,” which indicates the equalitarian nature of leadership in the body of Christ.
 No matter who the pastor or teacher is, we “are all brothers (and sisters)” in Christ Jesus.

 Let me stress that I’m not saying every leader in the body of Christ who utilizes a title is a wicked counterfeit frothing at the mouth with arrogance.
-I’m just saying that titles for servant-leaders were not used in the New Testament and therefore those who are obsessed with titles have a problem because there’s no biblical basis for the practice, except that the Pharisees and teachers of the law relished honorary titles.
+I’m just saying that titles for servant-leaders were not used in the 1st century as recorded in the New Testament Scriptures and therefore those who are obsessed with titles have a problem because there’s no biblical basis for the practice, except that the Pharisees and teachers of the law relished honorary titles.
 What godly man or woman wants to be associated with such religious cons?

 Simply put, insisting on a title (not a job position, a title) smacks of insecurity.
 The problem with this is that strong men and women of God are not insecure.
 They’re genuinely close to the LORD and therefore are perfectly secure with who they are, whom they serve, and what their God-given mission is.

-Beyond pride and insecurity, the reason some fivefold ministers—mostly pastors—insist on a title is to subconsciously drill into the heads of their congregants (and others) that they’re the authority of the assembly in question.
-While this seems legitimate and harmless on the surface there’s an obvious drawback: It unconsciously promotes the sheeple mentality where believers are dependent upon their pastors.
+Beyond pride and insecurity, the reason some fivefold ministers — mostly pastors —insist on a title is to subconsciously drill into their congregants (and others) that they’re the authority of the assembly in question.
+While this seems legitimate and harmless on the surface there’s an obvious drawback: It unconsciously promotes the sheeple mentality wherein believers are perpetually dependent upon their pastors.
 In short, it promotes spiritual immaturity in the long run.*

 comments powered by Disqus